– Conference call today at 4:30 p.m. ET –

-SHELTON, Conn., May 12, 2015 (GLOBE NEWSWIRE) -- Cara Therapeutics, Inc. (Nasdaq:CARA), a biotechnology company focused on developing and commercializing new chemical entities designed to alleviate pain and pruritus by selectively targeting kappa opioid receptors, today announced financial results for the first quarter ended March 31, 2015 and provided an update on its Phase 3 Program for I.V.
-CR845.
+SHELTON, Conn., May 05, 2016 (GLOBE NEWSWIRE) -- Cara Therapeutics, Inc. (NASDAQ:CARA), a clinical-stage biotechnology company focused on developing and commercializing new chemical entities designed to alleviate pain and pruritus by selectively targeting peripheral kappa opioid receptors, today announced financial results for the first quarter ended March 31, 2016.

 Expected Upcoming Milestones

-Research and Development (R&D) Expenses: R&D expenses were $3.4 million in the first quarter of 2015, compared to $2.2 million for the same period of 2014.
-The higher R&D expenses in the first quarter of 2015 were principally due to a net increase in direct preclinical studies and clinical trial costs, an increase in consultant services in support of preclinical studies and clinical trials, and increases in payroll, recruiting and related costs, including stock option expense, associated with R&D personnel.
+Research and Development (R&D) Expenses: R&D expenses were $8.5 million in the first quarter of 2016 compared to $3.4 million in the same period of 2015.
+The higher R&D expenses in the first quarter of 2016 were principally due to a net increase in direct preclinical studies and clinical trial costs, consultant services in support of preclinical studies and clinical trials, an increase in payroll and related costs for R&D personnel, the acceleration of amortization of the leasehold improvements at our Shelton, Connecticut facility prior to the relocation of our corporate headquarters to Stamford, Connecticut and increased rent.

-General and Administrative (G&A) Expenses: G&A expenses were $1.8 million in the first quarter of 2015, compared to $1.4 million in the same period of 2014.
-The increase in the first quarter of 2015 was primarily due to increases in professional fees, public/investor relations costs, payroll and related costs, mostly due to increases in headcount, and directors' and officers' insurance costs.
+General and Administrative (G&A) Expenses: G&A expenses were $2.4 million in the first quarter of 2016 compared to $1.8 million in the same period of 2015.
+The increase in the first quarter of 2016 was primarily due to increases in payroll and related costs, in investor relation costs and in professional and consultant fees, in franchise taxes and in rent and the acceleration of amortization of the leasehold improvements as noted above.

 Cara management will host a conference call today at 4:30 p.m.
-ET to discuss first quarter 2015 financial results and provide a business update.
+ET to discuss its first quarter 2016 financial results and provide a business update.

 An archived webcast recording will be available on the Cara website beginning approximately two hours after the call.